Davis G Patterson, PhD

 Davis Patterson is a sociologist and a research assistant professor in the University of Washington Department of Family Medicine.
 He is the Deputy Director of the WWAMI Rural Health Research Center and an investigator in the Center for Health Workforce Studies.
 He has more than two decades of experience in qualitative, quantitative, and mixed-methods research and evaluation in healthcare, human services, and education.
 Dr. Patterson's research seeks to inform policy and improve rural and underserved populations' access to healthcare, with particular attention to the primary care and allied health workforces, as well as innovative models, such as community paramedicine.
 He is an avid traveler and fluent in Spanish.

 Research Interests & Roles

-Health workforce development, with a particular focus on the recruitment and retention of rural and underrepresented minority health professionals; healthcare access and disparities; healthcare and public health workforce supply and demand analysis; emergency medical services; and healthcare quality improvement.
+Health workforce development, with a particular focus on the recruitment and retention of rural and underrepresented minority health professionals, healthcare access and disparities, healthcare and public health workforce supply and demand analysis, emergency medical services, and community paramedicine.

 Rural Town Walkability: Measuring the Effect of the Built Environment